AI and Jesuit Teaching

 Jesuit values call us to use our knowledge and talents in service to others, with particular attention to those in need.

-AI use should include consideration of its broader human impact and how it affects different communities.
+AI use should include consideration of its broader human impact, particularly for those who experience injustice or exclusion.

 Faculty can help students: